aryaethn/ZKHack-Puzzles/Solutions.md

 - **Puzzle Name Insight**: "Don't Look Up" refers to not looking up values in the table (bypassing the lookup check)
 - **Result**: Successfully created a valid proof that 2^15 is in the range [0, 63] when it's actually not
 - Complete working solution demonstrating how field size and protocol design interact to create vulnerabilities
+## Puzzle V3: Shadow - JWT.pk Identity Infrastructure Attack
+**Status**: ✅ Solved
+**Directory**: `puzzle-shadow/`

+A critical vulnerability in an identity infrastructure system where the identifier format allows manipulation to impersonate other users.
+This puzzle demonstrates how improper identifier concatenation and verification can enable account takeover attacks in zero-knowledge proof-based authentication systems.

+**Key Concepts**:
+- Identity infrastructure authentication
+- SHA256 hashing in ZK circuits
+- Identifier format vulnerabilities
+- String concatenation attacks
+- Account impersonation attacks
+- Noir zero-knowledge proofs

+**Solution**:
+- **Root Cause**: The identifier format `"{pk}_{pepper}"` uses an underscore separator without delimiting the end of the pk string
+- **Vulnerability**: The circuit only verifies that Bob's public key appears *somewhere* in the identifier, not that it's in the correct position
+- **Attack Strategy**:
+  1. **Construct Malicious Identifier**: Create an identifier of the form `"{ALICE_pk}_{ALICE_pepper}{BOB_pk}"`
+  2. **Hash Verification**: This identifier hashes to one of the whitelisted values (Alice's registered hash), if you specify the length up to `{BOB_pk}`
+  3. **Public Key Verification**: Bob's public key appears in the identifier (at the end)
+  4. **Both Checks Pass**: The circuit accepts this as valid despite it containing both keys
+- **Technical Details**:
+  - Alice's pk: 32 bytes (from circuit comment)
+  - Alice's pepper: 32 bytes (from circuit comment)
+  - Bob's pk: 32 bytes (from Prover.toml)
+  - Total: 65 bytes = 32 + 1 + 32 = ALICE_pk + '_' + ALICE_pepper + ...BOB_pk appended
+  - The identifier contains Bob's key at the end but hashes to Alice's registered value
+- **Mathematical Insight**:
+  - SHA256 is deterministic: `SHA256(ALICE_pk_ALICE_pepper_BOB_pk)` ≠ `SHA256(ALICE_pk_ALICE_pepper)`
+  - However, the first part `ALICE_pk_ALICE_pepper` alone hashes to Alice's registered digest
+  - By appending Bob's key at the end, we satisfy both conditions
+- **Impact**: Complete account takeover - Alice can authenticate as Bob while using her own registered identifier
+- **Fix**: Verify that the public key appears only at the start of the identifier, delimited by exactly one underscore
+- **Puzzle Name Insight**: "Shadow" refers to impersonating another user's identity in the authentication system
+- **Result**: Successfully created a valid proof that authenticates as Bob using Alice's credentials
+- Complete working solution demonstrating how identifier format vulnerabilities can break authentication systems